endlos99/xdt99/MANUAL.md

 The syntax for `-f` is fairly permissible, e.g., `DIS/FIX 80`, `DISFIX80`, or
 `DF80` all work.

+The rename parameter `-r` renames one or more files on the disk.

+	$ xdm99.py work.dsk -r HELLO-S:HELLO/S

+For each file to rename, provide the old file name. followed by a colon `:`, followed by the new file name.

 The delete parameter `-d` deletes one or more files on the disk.

 	$ xdm99.py work.dsk -d HELLO-I